Diplomado-UDD/graph-fraud/docs/graph_rag_presentation.md

 When a user scores highly, we retrieve their transaction neighborhood and present it to investigators as contextual evidence.

 ![](./images/transaction_path.png)

+**Speaker notes:** Walk through this neighborhood: the central red node is the flagged user, orange nodes are shared devices, blue nodes are other users; emphasize multi-hop connections used by the retriever.

 ---